 You sense Manley Hopkinson can always find time for that question.
 He is the sort of man you would follow to the ends of the earth.
 Indeed, many have.
-A tall, strapping, unstoppably charismatic optimist – the sort that sees rain as “liquid sunshine” – this former naval officer has led exhibitions to the North Pole and skippered a yacht crew round the world “the wrong way,” that is, into the winds, as part of the BT Global Challenge.
+A tall, strapping, unstoppably charismatic optimist – the sort that sees rain as “liquid sunshine” – this former naval officer has led expeditions to the North Pole and skippered a yacht crew round the world “the wrong way,” that is, into the winds, as part of the BT Global Challenge.
 If anyone knows about leadership, he does.
 Watch him and you know what leadership looks like.
 Listen to him and you learn what it entails.

 Turnaround Management Association 18th May 2016